datacamp/authoring/docs/courses/design/brainstorming-concepts.md

 - Making predictions
 - Selecting predictor variables (maybe too much)
 - Fitting, checking, visualizing a model with binary outcomes

+*Things to leave out*

+- It seems a bridge too far to go too far into the "generalized" part of GAMs in this course and discuss much about outcome distributions, at least beyond a binary example.
+This could be a bonus section with "This will be easier if you have learned about GLMs", but I don't know if that works within your infrastructure.
+- It also may make sense to skip most of the different types of basis functions and splines one could potentially use.

 ## FAQs